ionic-team/ionic-docs/docs/theming/base-components.md

 ## Configuration

-In the previous examples, we configured every Ionic component to use base components.However, base components allows for more granular configuration.
+In the previous examples, we configured every Ionic component to use base components.
+However, base components allows for more granular configuration.

 ### `includeComponents` and `excludeComponents`